wertyg775/wertyg775/README.md

 - Building scalable ML systems with async architectures
 - Exploring AWS cloud services (S3, Lambda, and more)
-- Developing end-to-end data pipelines and forecasting models
+- Exploring AI engineering and working with Agentic applications

 ## Tech Stack